hooroo/hubot-posse/README.md

 # Hubot Posse

-A hubot plugin deal with Hooroo posses.
+A hubot plugin that provides information about Hooroo posses.

 ## Installation